TL;DR

 | Key differentiator | Bias-corrected scoring, free badge usage | Largest review volume, widest AI citation reach | Fixed thresholds, predictable badge system |

 The TrustRadius advantage: Free badge usage and the most transparent, anti-manipulation scoring methodology we've seen.
-If your priority is earning recognition you can actually leverage without paying a platform fee, TrustRadius is the strongest option.
+If your priority is earning recognition you can actually use without paying a platform fee, TrustRadius is the strongest option.

 The TrustRadius trade-off: Smaller buyer audience than G2, annual awards cycle means slower feedback loop, and the 0.5% traffic threshold creates a barrier for products in crowded categories with low organic visibility.

 For diversification: Having badges from multiple platforms means you're not dependent on one company's pricing decisions, policy changes, or algorithm updates.
 A TrustRadius Top Rated badge alongside G2 and Capterra recognition gives you coverage across the three largest general-purpose software directories.
 (See Why Software Directories Matter for AI Search.)
+TeamViewer takes this further — earning awards across 8+ platforms including TrustRadius's 2026 Buyer's Choice recognition.

 What We Don't Know